-With the Crystallize PIM user interface, you can easily define shapes for all your folders, documents, and products.
+With the Crystallize App, you can easily define shapes for all your folders, documents, and products.
 Each of these items is well structured, and Crystallize enforces information validation.
 When creating a shape, you can use any number of components to define the structure with the help of content modeling.
 As a result, any content you add will be based on one of the defined shapes.

 Shapes are defined using any number of components.
 For example, a product shape consists of multiple components that combine to create rich product descriptions, including but not limited to:

 - Text line

 The image below contains the product shape used for all products in our demo tenant.

 As mentioned in the above sections, items stored in the product catalogue in Crystallize can be defined as three different item types:

 To facilitate the process of defining shapes with content modeling, Crystallize has added a content modeling design system in Figma.
 To give you a better idea on how to use it for your project, we've written a detailed post explaining it.

 Shapes are the building blocks in information architecture.
 The shapes define which fields are available in your product, document or folders.
 A properly designed information architecture allows for building out rich customer experiences as well as simple re-use of product and marketing content across any channel.